Last updated on April 29th, 2019 at 01:37 pm

 - salt and pepper to taste

-- Prepare the eel by cutting the head and tail.
+- Prepare the eel by cutting the head and tail with a good kitchen knife.
 And then cut the fish into rectangles or cubes.
 Wash them and set aside.

 - In a pan, put peanut oil and bring to medium heat.